6 Fun Soccer Warm Up Drills (and Warm Down)

 After the training, do not just pack up and go home!
 The muscles are still fired up and you need to unwind the spring.

-Light jog is a good warm down and gradually reduced to a walk.
+Light jogging is a good warm-down and gradually reduced to a walk.

 - It reduces the likelihood of muscle soreness